 “No, I deserve this.
 I deserve this pain in my ass.
 I’m nothing but garbage who lies to the sweetest woman in the world.”

 I rub the bridge of my nose while I close my eyes tight.
 I consider taking a nap right here.
-Suddenly, the call bell sounds as softly as possible, as if Kat attempted to gain only my attention, even though I doubt that Alazne would have noticed a truck crashing into our house given how passionately she’s playing her personal version of Neutral Milk Hotel’s ‘In The Aeroplane Over The Sea’.
-She sings as if we were the only inhabitants of this gated community, although to be fair I have only gotten glimpses of the living ghosts who own the other houses.
+Suddenly, the call bell sounds as softly as if Kat attempted to gain only my attention, even though I doubt that Alazne would have noticed a truck crashing into our house given how passionately she’s playing her personal version of Neutral Milk Hotel’s ‘In The Aeroplane Over The Sea’.
+She sings as if we were the only inhabitants of this gated community, but to be fair I have only gotten glimpses of the living ghosts who own the other houses.

 Kat insists on ringing the bell.
 I had already forgotten she had.
 Is something wrong with my brain today?
 I drag myself to my feet, then approach the ouija board.